OceanIsEndless/ScratchBoxArchive/README.md

 So don't worry about it!
 This archive is just a backup of ScratchBox, which you've already freely uploaded your project to.
 Nothing bad is going to happen as a result of your project being available in an archived state.

+## Is this allowed?

+I'm not really sure yet.
+But currently, the rules on the ScratchBox website **only prohibit *bots***, such as spam comment bots and whatnot.
+The API is perfectly free to use, though if it is free to use for this purpose I have yet to find confirmation.

+> [!NOTE]
+> I haven't really asked if anyone minds about this archive existing... sooooo if you mind then I can stop and/or take it down...
+I was kinda planning ahead for when ScratchBox gets bigger (an archive could be more important then), but I feel that it may seem weird for me to be archiving projects or user profiles at this point in time.
+I just wanted to make sure it stuck around.
+You never know when such things can go poof...
+>
+> Also, if it turns out that it ***is*** fine for this archive to exist **but** you *really* don't want your project here then I can of course remove it (just ask).
+It'll take me a little bit but I'll understand if you don't want your project(s) to be available anymore at some point in the future, and it's not like I'm going to stop you.
+But do remember that this is simply an archive, and the point of an archive is to archive stuff, so the less stuff removed from the archive, the better.
+I.e. be absolutely sure that you want it gone from the Internet forever (to the extent possible) before asking for it to be removed.

 ## Disclaimer

 This is not endorsed by ScratchBox, Scratch Everywhere!, or their respective contributors.
 It's just an archive.